memory5ty7/rnbstyle-hge-editor/Instructions.md

 ### Blank Sheet

 This Sheet can be the starting point of your project.
 This sheet is already correctly formatted and every formula is already present.
 You should always keep a backup of in case you remove the formulas or mess up the formatting or editing.

+### Vanilla Sheet

+This Sheet contains every Vanilla trainer in hg-engine.

 ## Editing Trainers